 CA-1 Resident Orientation

-The goal of the orientation period is to rapidly increase the anesthesia knowledge base of the residents.
-It also allows for the new residents to become familiar with not only the hospital, but all the services that anesthesia provides outside of the OR.
+The goal of the orientation period is to rapidly increase the anesthesia knowledge base of new residents.
+It also allows for residents to become familiar with not only the hospital, but all the services that anesthesia provides outside of the OR.

 - EBM based Journal clubs